 - In another example where the value of n is 5, the possible values of l are 0, 1, 2, 3, and 4.
 If l = 3, then there are a total of three angular nodes in the atom.

 Magnetic Quantum Number

 The total number of orbitals in a subshell and the orientation of these orbitals are determined by the magnetic quantum number.
 It is denoted by the symbol ‘ml’.
 This number yields the projection of the angular momentum corresponding to the orbital along a given axis.

-The value of the magnetic quantum number is dependant on the value of the azimuthal (or orbital angular momentum) quantum number.
+The value of the magnetic quantum number is dependent on the value of the azimuthal (or orbital angular momentum) quantum number.
 For a given value of l, the value of ml ranges between the interval -l to +l.
 Therefore, it indirectly depends on the value of n.